mchev/wp_countries/README.md

 # wp_countries
 A Wordpress Plugin providing PHP arrays and HTML select list of all countries and states

+All countries are in the list.
+And states are available for US, Canada, Australia, India.

 ## Usage

 ```php